Dhghomon/easy_rust/README.md

 }
 ```

-So now the compiler knows: "Okay, I will only take a type if it has Debug".
-Now the code works, because `i32` is Debug.
-Now we can give it many types: `String`, `&str`, and so on.
+So now the compiler knows: "Okay, this type T is going to have Debug".
+Now the code works, because `i32` has Debug.
+Now we can give it many types: `String`, `&str`, and so on, because they all have Debug.

-Now we can create a struct and give it Debug, and now we can print it too.
+Now we can create a struct and give it Debug with #[derive(Debug)], so now we can print it too.
 Our function can take `i32`, the struct Animal, and more:

 ```rust
 use std::fmt::Debug;